Murad-D-11/Physics/Murad_Dashdamirov_Portfolio.md

 ### Showcase

-**Validated against real physics — simulated vs. predicted trajectory.**
+**Validated against real physics -- simulated vs. predicted trajectory.**
 The ballistics scene runs the true simulated path (solid) alongside a real-time predicted trajectory (dotted) from the rollout predictor.
 The two tracking each other is direct visual proof the solver reproduces the analytic parabola.
+Before the drag is added as a variable, the dotted and the solid line almost always intersect each other.
+After the drag is presented, the dotted line restructures itself with respect to the recent change in real time.

 <!-- MEDIA: ballistics recording — actual path vs. real-time prediction overlay. -->
 ![Ballistics: simulated path (solid) vs. real-time predicted path (dotted)](docs/img/path_prediction.gif)